neo133/neo133/README.md

 # Hello, I'm Subhra Shankha! 👋

 I'm the Co-Founder of Frinks.ai, based out of Bangalore, India.
-I like to paint.

 ## About Me

-- 💼 Currently working as a CTO and Head of AI.
+- 💼 Currently working as a CTO and Head of AI R&D.
 - 🌱 I'm currently learning about Anomaly Detection, Point Clouds processing.
 - 💬 Ask me about Python, AI, Data Science, and Computer Vision.
 - 📫 How to reach me: subhra@frinks.ai